Alternity156/ReaperAudicaTools/README.md

 If you already made the audica file and all you did is authoring changes, you have the option to only change the MIDI file for the quickest testing possible.

+The script will freeze until the process is complete.

 This script requires ogg2mogg.exe.

 # cues_export.py